We Go to You

 Once you’ve contacted us and are ready to start, we will pair you with an available music teacher who matches your request and schedule your first music lesson.

-After you’ve had your first lesson and you LOVE your teacher, make sure to practice daily to improve those mad skills!
+After you’ve had your first music lesson and you LOVE your teacher, make sure to practice daily to improve and don't forget to have fun!
+And who knows, we might just see you playing at one of our recitals!

 Learning guitar can be stressful on a child’s fingers and ultimately become frustrating.
 This is especially true for younger children.